nemo-ml/nemo-ml/README.md

 ### Hi there I'm Mohd Naimuddin

-- 🔭 I’m currently working on C++ CAD Develpment
+- 🔭 I’m currently working on C++ CAD Develpment.
+I want to be a C++ Developer.
 - 🌱 Basic Knowledge of python and SQL
 - 🤝 I’m looking to collaborate on C++, CAD , open cascade and Data Science
 - 💻 I'm actively looking for **Software Developer** or **C++ Developer** Role